bhartiy/learnsellacious/pages/36.marketplace/16.product-and-shipping-scope/docs.md

 **NONE:**  No delivery slot will be used during placing orders.
 Buyer can palce order as usual.

 **DAY:**  This option sets the whole day delivery time as one slot.
-Sellers can choose **Limit per slot** and **Available till today** which means the time till when the buyer can place an order in case the same day is being selected for delivery.
+Sellers can choose **Limit per slot** which means how many orders can be served in one slot and **Available till today** which means the time till when the buyer can place an order in case the same day is being selected for delivery.

 ![](Screenshot%202020-05-16%20at%203.25.35%20PM.png)